iapoorv01/VoteXpress/README.md

 ## **Customizations & Future Improvements** 💡

-While the current version supports English and Hindi, we are planning to add **multi-language support** in the future.
-You can contribute to translating the interface to different languages!
+While the current version supports multiple languages, we welcome contributions to expand translation support.

-In the future, **Gemini** integration can be explored for even more powerful features like automated translations and intelligent suggestions.
+In the future, **AI-powered fraud detection** and **Gemini-based intelligent assistance** can be integrated for even more security enhancements.

 ---